sole/Animated_GIF/README.md

 * [Dithering](http://sole.github.io/Animated_GIF/tests/dithering.html)
 * [Stress](http://sole.github.io/Animated_GIF/tests/stress.html)
 * [Sample Interval](http://sole.github.io/Animated_GIF/tests/sample_interval.html)

-If you want to access the examples locally you'll have to run a local web server because of security restrictions when loading the web worker.

 Just fire up the server from the root folder (e.g. `Animated_GIF`) and access the files using relative paths.
 One way of doing it is using the simple Python web server: